Mahvizan

-Mahvizan (مهويزان, also Romanized as Mahvīzān; also known as Mamuzān and Mavizen) is a village in Gurab Zarmikh Rural District, Mirza Kuchek Janghli District, Sowme'eh Sara County, Gilan Province, Iran.
-At the 2006 census, its population was 1,132, in 317 families.
+Mahvizan (مهويزان) (Note: Also romanized as Mahvīzān; also known as Mamuzān and Mavizen) is a village in Gurab Zarmikh Rural District of Mirza Kuchek Janghli District in Sowme'eh Sara County, Gilan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 1,132 in 317 households.
+The following census in 2011 counted 1,038 people in 322 households.
+The 2016 census measured the population of the village as 861 people in 305 households.